jduckles/kb-template/README.md

-*🚧 Vibe coded with no offer of ongoing maintenence or support*
+*🚧 Vibe coded with no offer of ongoing maintenence or support, take it and do what you will with it under the MIT license on it*

 # KB Template